-You did it — you created the perfect survey.
-But what's the point if no one takes it?
+You did it — you created the perfect survey!
+But what’s the point if no one takes it??

-A good survey email subject line is the key to getting customers to open your survey and share their feedback.
+I’ve found a good survey email subject line is the key to getting customers to open your survey and share their feedback.

 Continue reading or jump ahead: